1805864/CS220-AU-portfolio/README.md

 <br>

 ## TODO
+- 2021-12-20 write a small introduction for my overview
+- 2021-12-15 find someone to pair upp for the assessment
+- 2021-12-13 create two maps - past and present - talk/elabote about the future one in the essay
+- 2021-12-12 stop trying to create V&R map online and do it on the paper
 - 2021-12-06 send email with essay draft to Krisztian as well as testemonials
 - 2021-12-03 put the website together and write most of the essay in any format - convert it to pdf...include picture and feedbacks to the website
 - 2021-11-25 go over moodle module page look for helpful information including (collective experience)